MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementPartner.md

   - `[WhenPartnerDevicesWillBeMarkedAsNonCompliantDateTime <DateTime?>]`: DateTime in UTC when PartnerDevices will be marked as NonCompliant
   - `[WhenPartnerDevicesWillBeRemovedDateTime <DateTime?>]`: DateTime in UTC when PartnerDevices will be removed

-GROUPSREQUIRINGPARTNERENROLLMENT <IMicrosoftGraphDeviceManagementPartnerAssignment1\[]>: User groups that specifies whether enrollment is through partner.
+`GROUPSREQUIRINGPARTNERENROLLMENT <IMicrosoftGraphDeviceManagementPartnerAssignment[]>`: User groups that specifies whether enrollment is through partner.
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

 ## RELATED LINKS